SVKruik/PuffinKwadraat/README.md

 I am a 17 year old self-taught Node.js programmer.

-While I'm experimenting with all the new technologies, I also go to school.
-I am very interested in all new techniques, languages and services.
+While I am experimenting with all the latest technologies, I also go to college in Amsterdam, the Netherlands.

-Because I'm still going to school, I'm not yet specialized in a specific language.
-That's why I try a lot, and see what I can do with it.
+Because I am still going to school, I'm not yet specialized in a specific language.
+That's why I am able to try a lot, and see what I can do with it.
 This way, I learn a lot along the way.
+I am always very interested in all new techniques, languages and services.

 ## Active Projects